 A. Slime layer and Capsule:

 There is usually a thick slippery slime layer present just outside the cell wall of a bacterial cell.
 When the layer is hard, called the capsule.
-It is composed mainly of the polysaccharide, glycoprotein, and polypeptide.
+It is composed mainly of polysaccharides, glycoproteins, and polypeptides.

 B. Cell wall:

-b.
-There are two types of peptides are present in the peptide part of peptidoglycan.
+- There are two types of peptides are present in the peptide part of peptidoglycan.
 Like – stem peptide and linker peptide.
-Stem peptide is containing L-alanine, D-glutamic acid, Meso-diaminopimelic acid, and D-alanine.
-It is connected with the N-acetyl muramic acid of the glycan part. on the other hand linker peptide consists of amino acids like glycine, serine, alanine, or threonine and connects between two stem peptides.
+Stem peptides is containing L-alanine, D-glutamic acid, Meso-diaminopimelic acid, and D-alanine.
+It is connected with the N-acetyl muramic acid of the glycan part. on the other hand, the linker peptide consists of amino acids like glycine, serine, alanine, or threonine and connects between two stem peptides.

-c.
-In Gram-positive bacteria teichoic acid and simple polysaccharides are also present in addition to glucose in the cell wall.
+- In Gram-positive bacteria, teichoic acid and simple polysaccharides are also present in addition to glucose in the cell wall.

 Though cell wall and chemical structure are different in gram-positive and gram-negative bacteria.
 In gram-positive bacteria, the cell wall is thick and homogeneous but the cell wall of gram-negative bacteria is relatively lesser thick and heterogeneous.